emmajanedrews/base-template/_posts/2017-02-13-dont-wait-for-spring-to-sell-your-home.md

 {% include pullquote.html %}

 If you are looking to sell your home, I would definitely recommend selling in the winter.
-However, keep in mind that the winter market is a whole different ballgame. **For example, you really need to list your home as close to market value as possible**, because an overpriced home causes low buyer interest and strips away time for any price reductions.
+However, keep in mind that the winter market is a whole different ballgame. **For example, you really need to list your home as close to market value as possible**&nbsp;because an overpriced home causes low buyer interest and strips away time for any price reductions.

 If you would like to know the current value of your home, get advice on how to prepare your home for the winter market, or if you have any other real estate related questions, feel free to give me a call or send me an email.
 I would be happy to help!